emberjs/rfcs/text/0938-strict-es-module-support.md

 The "recommendation" sections above can be the actual content for the deprecation guides.
 That is the main teaching component of this RFC.

+As described in [the sibling RFC](https://github.com/emberjs/rfcs/pull/939), we should expand the documentation on ES Modules, and at the place where we explain our non-standard extensions (like `import.meta.glob` from that RFC) we would also explain `import.meta.EMBER_COMPAT_MODULES` like:

+> import.meta.EMBER_COMPAT_MODULES is a compatibility feature that allows apps and addons that were written for earlier Ember editions to continue working cleanly under ES Modules.
+It means "the set of ES Modules that older Ember code expects to be present, based on my app and addons".
+>
+> import.meta.EMBER_COMPAT_TEST_MODULES is analogous to import.meta.EMBER_COMPAT_MODULES.
+The only difference is that it means "the set of ES Modules that older Ember code expects to be present *within my app's test suite*, based on my app and addons.

 Ultimately this change results in less to teach, because we can just say "Ember uses ES modules" and lean on existing teaching materials for ES modules.

 ## Drawbacks